AustralianSynchrotron/SXRI_pipeline/docs/pipeline.rst

 The @process decorator forms an important part of the way the pipeline keeps track of data provenance.
 When an SXRIDataExchange object is instantiated it creates further objects that wrap around the various groups

-The fresnel_reconstruction module makes us of the Python bindings to the NADIA library and utilises it's routines for fresnel whitefield reconstruction and the full fresnel_reconstruction.
+The fresnel_reconstruction module makes use of the Python bindings to the NADIA library https://github.com/AustralianSynchrotron/nadia-coecxs and utilises it's routines for fresnel whitefield reconstruction and the full fresnel_reconstruction.
 However, the pipeline framework is designed so that different routines could be used for reconstruction steps.
 The only requirement is that the new pipeline components can handle any further manipulation of data from the numpy arrays returned by the sxri_data_exchange methods into whatever form it needs.